 In 2013, he returned to Europe, to compete in the ADAC GT Masters.
 He was driving the #20 BMW Z4 GT3 for Pixum Team Schubert, sharing the car with Max Sandritter.
 With just one podium, Muller finished 17th in the points.
 Except in the ADAC GT Masters, he participated in two ALMS races (Sebring and Petit Le Mans).

-Regular entrant in the Japanese Super GT Series
+Regular entrant in the Super GT Series from 2014 to 2017

 In August 2013, Muller had a one-off appearance in the Japanese Super GT Series, driving BMW Z4 GT3 at Suzuka 1000km.
 In 2014, he moved for the full season to the Super GT Series, driving the #7 BMW Z4 GT3 for the Team Studie alongside Seiji Ara.
 In eight races, they scored three podiums and finished third in the GT300 classification.
 In Muller's second Super GT season, Seiji Ara remained his co-driver in the #7 BMW Z4 GT3.
 They again scored three podiums, finishing 7th in the 2015 GT300 standings.